theprivateer/blog/content/slashes/contact.md

 I don’t really use social media.
 You won’t find me on Twitter / X, Instagram, Facebook or Threads.
 I don’t currently do Mastodon or Bluesky either.

-I have a [LinkedIn](https://linkedin.com/in/phil-stephens) profile but it’s currently in hibernation.
+I have a [LinkedIn](https://linkedin.com/in/phil-stephens) profile but it mostly spends its time in hibernation.
 I will occasionally wake it up to check in on professional connections, but it mostly lies dormant.
 If you want to connect professionally contacting me via [email](mailto:hello@philstephens.com) is still the best way.

 My work necessitates that I have a [Github](https://github.com/theprivateer) profile - I don’t really do much in public with it anymore though.